What do income data say?

 For each income type, it has been defined

-What is the exceptional insurance data entered for a single income type?
+What is the insurance information provided under a specific income type?

 It has been defined for each wage income type what different social insurance contributions are paid from it.
-Payers can change this default value by entering insurance information for an income type.
+Payers can change this default value by entering insurance information for a single income type.
 Information about one or more social insurance contributions can be changed.

 For example, the default value set for lecture fees determines that no social insurance contributions are typically paid from them.
 If lecture fees are irregularly based on work carried out in an employment relationship, social insurance contributions must be paid from them.
 Any derogation from the default value must be indicated by selecting “Subject to social insurance contributions: Yes” for the income type.